F-1 Curricular Practical Training Internship Opportunities for International Students

 CPT Eligibility: F-1 students need to be aware that any unauthorized work could jeopardize completion of their degree program and any future visas they would otherwise be entitled to obtain.
 In general, international students may participate in the university internship program if they meet the following criteria:

-3. Prospective F-1 students who have been enrolled full-time at a college or university in the U.S. for at least one academic year (one academic year at Sofia is defined as three full-time quarters per the academic calendar) in the following, master’s degree programs DO NOT need to fulfill the one-year academic requirement to apply for CPT:
+1. Prospective F-1 students who have been enrolled full-time at a college or university in the U.S. for at least one academic year also qualify (one academic year at Sofia is defined as three full-time quarters per the academic calendar).

 • Must remain in good academic standing, 3.0 GPA or above.